yayamfn/PFE-3/README.md

 # Parkinson's Disease Prediction Project

 This project uses machine learning to predict Parkinson's disease based on vocal features, such as voice frequency and amplitude.
-It includes a user-friendly web interface built with Streamlit and a backend server powered by Flask, designed for your PFE presentation.
+It includes a user-friendly web interface built with Streamlit and a backend server powered by Flask.

 ## Table of Contents